Lacto-Fermentation. Easy. Probiotic-Rich. Distinctive. Life-Changing Fermented Vegetables.

 When you try this Life-Changing Fermented Vegetable recipe, please share your experience with me, with us.
-Comment on this recipe page, post a picture on Instagram or Facebook and tag it #freshisreal.
+You can leave a comment on this recipe page, or share a picture on Instagram.
+If you do tag it @freshisreal_ with the hashtag #freshisreal.

 This website contains great information about fermentation – Cultures for Health